softer export orders@

-Analysts surveyed by Reuters had forecast the PMI would fall slightly to 52.0, but still point to the 15th straight month of expansion.
+Analysts surveyed by Reuters had forecast the PMI would fall slightly to 52.0, but still point to growth in the sector for the 15th straight month.

 Profits for the country's industrial powerhouses surged 27.7 percent in September, the most in nearly six years, as environmental inspections and the start of plant closures in smog-blighted northern provinces sparked fears of supply shortages and sent prices of finished goods like steel and copper sharply higher.

-However, the latest survey showed input price gains slowed considerably in October, with the reading at 63.4 compared to 68.4 in September and the weakest since July.
+Earnings have been boosted by surging factory gate prices, but the latest survey showed input price gains slowed considerably, with the reading at 63.4 compared to 68.4 in September and the weakest since July.

 Output price gains also slowed, reflecting concerns that higher commodity prices have not trickled down to higher prices and profit margins for downstream industries.

-Prices of steelmaking raw materials such as iron ore and coking coal have started to dive on fears that winter output curbs will lead to a supply glut, weighing on mining companies and global commodity prices.
+Prices of steelmaking raw materials such as iron ore and coking coal have started to dive on fears of excess supply as the winter output curbs kick in, which should start to weigh on mining companies.
+3/8

-The latest pollution closures come on top of ongoing government efforts to trim down and upgrade China's bloated industrial sector by shutting down outdated capacity, which has also helped support producer prices.
+The latest pollution closures come on top of ongoing government efforts to trim down and upgrade the country's bloated industrial sector by shutting down outdated capacity, which has also helped support producer prices.

 A sub-reading for output fell to 53.4 in October from 54.7 the previous month, still solid but matching the slowest growth over the last seven months.

-At China's recently-concluded Communist Party Congress, President Xi Jinping said the country would pursue high-quality growth over high-speed growth while reinforcing a pledge to win the war on pollution and clamp down on riskier types of lending.
+At China's recently-concluded Communist Party Congress, President Xi Jinping said the country would pursue high-quality growth over high-speed growth while reinforcing a pledge to win the war on pollution.

-Growth in China's services sector also eased in October, but continued to show solid expansion, a sister survey showed, suggesting it may offset much of the downdraft from the loss of steam in manufacturing.
+Growth in China's services sector also eased in October, but continued to show solid expansion, a sister survey showed.

 The official non-manufacturing Purchasing Managers' Index (PMI) fell to 54.3 from 55.4 in September, which was the strongest reading since May 2014.